Akuli/odotdot/docs/builtins.md

 files.
 See [String](#string)'s `to_byte_array` method and `ByteArray`'s
 `to_string` method.

+`ByteArray`s can be concatenated with `+`.
+However, note that it takes up a lot of memory if the `ByteArray`s are big; adding together a 1GB `ByteArray` with a 2GB `ByteArray` does **not** consume 3GB of RAM, it consumes 6GB temporarily;
+first the `ByteArray` is created so that we have that and the old `ByteArray`s (using 1GB + 2GB + 3GB of RAM), and if the old `ByteArray`s aren't used anywhere else, they are then destroyed, bringing the memory usage back to 3GB.

 `(new ByteArray integer_array)` creates a new `ByteArray` object from an [Array](#array) from [Integer](#integer) values of bytes, throwing `ValueError` if any of the [Integer](#integer)s are smaller than 0 or greater than 255.